Franci Bouebari

-Club career
+Career

 Bouebari is a youth product of Strasbourg, and was promoted to their reserves in 2022.
 He made his professional debut with Strasbourg in a 2–1 Ligue 1 win over Lyon on 14 January 2023, coming on as an early substitute and assisting his side's first goal.

+Bouebari joined SC Freiburg II in June 2023.
+On 1 July 2025, he was loaned to Rot-Weiss Essen.